About This Breed

 The Miniature Schnauzer origins can be traced back to Germany in the late 19th-century.
 Originally this breed was used to keep rats and vermin away from farms.
 It is believed that they were derived from the Standard Schnauzer by crossbreeding Affenpinschers and Poodles with small Standards.
 Ironically, the word “Schnauzer” means “small beard” in German.

-The Miniature Schnauzer is a member of the Terrier Group, which was recognized in 1926 by the American Kennel Club.
+The breed is a member of the Terrier Group, which was recognized in 1926 by the American Kennel Club.
 In 1933, the AKC grouped the Miniature and the Standard Schnauzers into two separate breeds.
 Today, the Miniature Schnauzer is the smallest and most popular among the Schnauzers.